China finds shale gas challenging, halves 2020 output target

 China’s tight gas output may hit 80 bcm by 2020, according to forecasts by the China Academy of Engineering, doubling its estimated output of 40 bcm in 2013.

-The new 30 bcm shale gas target would mostly be contributed by the country’s top two state oil firms, PetroChina and Sinopec Corp, experts have said, as they hold the majority of the country’s oil and gas blocks, as well as the expertise.
+The new 30 bcm shale gas target would mostly be contributed by the country’s top two state oil firms, PetroChina (0857.HK) and Sinopec Corp (0386.HK), experts have said, as they hold the majority of the country’s oil and gas blocks, as well as the expertise.

 The government’s efforts, led by the Ministry of Land and Resources, to open up the shale gas sector to independent players have had small success, as the blocks the ministry has to offer are of poorer quality and would entail hefty exploration costs.

-Attempts by international firms to participate in the shale gas development have not been wholly fruitful either, with Royal Dutch Shell and Hess Corp the only foreign firms that have landed production sharing contracts, while most of them, including Exxon Mobil and BP, have barely progressed beyond the preliminary stage of studying the blocks.
+Attempts by international firms to participate in the shale gas development have not been wholly fruitful either, with Royal Dutch Shell (RDSa.L) and Hess Corp (HES.N) the only foreign firms that have landed production sharing contracts, while most of them, including Exxon Mobil (XOM.N) and BP (BP.L), have barely progressed beyond the preliminary stage of studying the blocks.

 Reporting by Chen Aizhu and Judy Hua in Beijing, Charlie Zhu in Hong Kong; Editing by Muralikumar Anantharaman